The NCAA & Football Concussions

 Chronic Traumatic Encephalopathy (CTE) is a progressive degenerative disease associated with multiple concussions and other forms of head injury.
 It is most commonly associated with individuals who have played contact sports or had combat injuries during their military service.

-For 2012-13, the most recent year for which audited numbers are available, NCAA revenue was $912.8 million, most of which came from the rights agreement with Turner/CBS Sports.
-The only money put towards a brain injury program similar to the NFL’s was a $400,000 donation to research brain trauma.
+For 2015-16, the most recent year for which audited numbers are available, NCAA revenue was a record-breaking $996 million, most of which came from the rights agreement with Turner/CBS Sports.
+The only money put towards a brain injury program similar to the NFL’s was a $400,000 donation to research brain trauma in 2013.
 That amount is less than half of the salary of a bowl game CEO.

-The NFL has agreed to pay $765 million to fund medical exams, concussion-related compensation, medical research for retired NFL players and their families, and litigation expenses.
-The NFL has set up protocols for concussions and suspected concussions while slashing practice time, all to prevent head injuries.
+The NFL has agreed to pay $765 million to fund medical exams, concussion-related compensation,medical research for retired NFL players and their families, and litigation expenses.
+The NFL has setup protocols for concussions and suspected concussions while slashing practice time, all to prevent head injuries.
 Yet the only class action settlement the NCAA has reached to date involves medical monitoring that will not result in any monetary compensation to athletes who sustained personal injuries.

 If you or a loved one have experienced brain trauma as a result of a head injury while playing for a NCAA regulated team, please contact the attorneys at Raizner Slania.
 The NCAA has an obligation to protect student-athletes, not to be a silent party to their injuries.